Kotlin/kotlinx-datetime/README.md

 ### Getting local time components

-A `LocalTime` represents local time without date.
+A `LocalTime` represents local time without a date.
 You can obtain one from an `Instant` by converting it to `LocalDateTime` and taking its `time` property.

 ```kotlin